The leadership and operation of ART depends upon dedicated volunteers and members, and there are many ways to get involved in the organization.

 The Programming Committee welcomes student members, retired professionals, and archives volunteers.

-We are always in need of host sites that can accommodate upwards of 50 people between approximately 5:00 pm and 8:30 pm on weekday evenings.
+We are always in search of hosting events at our Members' institutions!
+We typically host events during the weekday evenings between approximately 6:00 pm to 8:30 pm or on the weekends.
 If your institution fits this description, please contact the Programming Committee.
-It’s great publicity for you and the Programming Committee members will work with you to ensure that hosting a meeting is not burdensome to your employer or to you.
+It’s great publicity for you and the Programming Committee members will work with you to ensure that hosting an event is not burdensome to your employer or to you.
+If interested, please complete this form.

 The ART Awards Committee manages the nominations and logistics of the annual awards ceremony held during New York Archives Week.
 Based on member nominations, four awards are presented during Archives Week to recognize worthy colleague, archival organizations, and innovative projects.
 The awards acknowledge distinguished work and long term achievements in our profession.